chinaza/honey/README.md

 ## Prerequisites

 - Create the relevant tables and data models for your Postgres database.
 You can use the exposed sequelize utility functions and migrations to do this.
-- See <https://github.com/chinaza/honey-example> for a demo
+- See https://github.com/chinaza/generator-honeyjs to generate a project

 ## Getting Started